-- 1. The social worker submits an updated report to the court, to the juvenile court prior to the permanency planning hearing within timeframes established by regional and juvenile court policy.
-The report to the court submitted for a permanency planning hearing must clearly delineate the DCFS recommendations for permanency planning. - 2.
-While it is always necessary when updating the report to the court to review the parents' progress towards improving the conditions leading to the child's placement in out-of-home care, it is particularly important that a careful review of the permanency plan occur at the time of the permanency planning review.
-If, at this point, the social worker is still recommending to the court that eventual return home will occur, the worker shall carefully describe to the court how this view is consistent with the child's right to early achievement of a safe, permanent home.
-The worker carefully considers all alternative permanency plans before making a recommendation on either a primary or an alternative plan to the court.
+- 1. The caseworker submits an updated Court Report DCYF 09-095 form to the court prior to the permanency planning hearing within timeframes established in the Court Report policy.
+The court report must: - 1.
+Clearly delineate the Department of Children, Youth, and Families (DCYF) recommendations for permanency planning. - 2.
+Include providing the court evidence supporting DCYF recommendation for the level of supervision or monitoring for family time visitation per the Family Time and Sibling and Relative Visits policy. - 2.
+While it is always necessary when updating the Court Report DCYF 09-095 form to review the parents' progress towards improving the conditions leading to the child's placement in out-of-home care, it is particularly important that a careful review of the permanency plan occur at the time of the permanency planning review.
+If, at this point, the caseworker is still recommending to the court that eventual return home will occur, the caseworker will carefully describe to the court how this view is consistent with the child's right to early achievement of a safe, permanent home.
+The caseworker carefully considers all alternative permanency plans before making a recommendation on either a primary or an alternative plan to the court.